Fermi surface reconstruction and enhanced spin fluctuations in strained La$_3$Ni$_2$O$_{7}$ on LaAlO$_3$(001) and SrTiO$_3$(001)

+\textit{Spin susceptibility enhancement. --} The superconducting pairing is determined by the dynamical spin susceptibility $\chi^\text{RPA}(\mathbf{q})$, which we compare in Fig.~\ref{fig:Chi} considering a Kanamori-type interaction vertex ($U=0.8$, $J=0.4$~eV) in the random phase approximation (RPA).
+The susceptibility of bulk LNO at ambient pressure is dominated by intraorbital $3d_{x^2-y^2}$ scattering.
+We observe qualitative and quantitative changes due to strain, specifically considerably enhanced intraorbital $3d_{z^2}$ and interorbital $3d_{z^2}$-$3d_{x^2-y^2}$ contributions that clearly surpass the $3d_{x^2-y^2}$ channel (Fig.~\ref{fig:Chi}; see SI for the orbital-resolved susceptibilities).
+On LAO, favorable Fermi surface nesting with the antibonding $3d_{z^2}$ states results in a $1.6$-fold increase of the susceptibility peaks along the $(\pi,\pi)$ direction relative to ambient-pressure bulk LNO.
+In pressurized bulk LNO, the enhancement is more pronounced ($\times 2.5$), reflecting strong intraorbital $3d_{z^2}$ scattering from $\gamma$ pocket nesting~\cite{Luo-LNO327:23}.
+Interestingly, we identify the strongest amplification on STO ($\times 4$) due to the coupling of the $\alpha$ and $\beta$ sheets with the emerging $\gamma$ pocket, which suggests the potential for an even higher $T_c$.

 \textit{Summary. --} We investigated the impact of epitaxial strain and interface polarity in La$_3$Ni$_2$O$_{7}$ on LaAlO$_3$(001) and SrTiO$_3$(001) by performing first-principles simulations including a Coulomb repulsion term.
 For La$_3$Ni$_2$O$_{7}$/LaAlO$_3$(001), compressive strain in conjunction with electron doping across the explicitly treated interface results in the unconventional occupation of the antibonding Ni~$3d_{z^2}$ states.
 In sharp contrast, no charge transfer was observed for La$_3$Ni$_2$O$_{7}$/SrTiO$_3$(001).
-Intriguingly, tensile strain was found to drive a metallization of the bonding Ni $3d_{z^2}$ states in this system that yields a Fermi surface topology resembling bulk La$_3$Ni$_2$O$_{7}$ under high pressure.
+Intriguingly, tensile strain was found to drive a metallization of the bonding Ni $3d_{z^2}$ states that yields a Fermi surface topology resembling bulk La$_3$Ni$_2$O$_{7}$ under high pressure, yet with a strongly enhanced spin susceptibility.
 We demonstrated that such transitions in the electronic structure, considered to be key for high-$T_c$ superconductivity in bilayer nickelates, are decoupled from quenching the octahedral rotations.
 In addition, we identified the fundamental differences between hydrostatic pressure and epitaxial strain regarding the crystal geometry and Ni~$3d$ orbital occupation, and established that strain provides a much stronger control over the Ni~$e_g$ orbital polarization.